| |

 canning jars

 This relish recipe consists of two main ingredients, cucumbers and onion.
-Start by washing your cucumbers really well in cold water.
+Start by washing your cucumbers thoroughly in cold water.
 Cut off the ends of the cucumbers and peel them as shown with some of the peel left on.
 If you remove all the peel the relish has very little colour, if you leave all the rind on I find it makes the relish bitter.

 After the cucumbers are peeled, remove the skins from the onions.